“How do I promote my blog?” This seems to be a recurring question from marketers in today’s day and age....

-If you’re a publicly-traded company, a large, midmarket player, or you’re even an established small business — and you’ve already established a brand, have people talking about you, and have good content — then hiring the right SEO agency to come in and make the right recommendations and make the right changes can get results oftentimes even faster than PPC in the sense that they can take you from 5th to 3rd or from 3rd to 1.
-The massive amount of clickthrough rates you get from going to the 3rd position to the 1st can do exponentially more from a cost per opportunity standpoint than PPC could in the first 3 months.
+If you’re a publicly-traded company, a midmarket player, an established small business, have people talking about you, and have good content, then, hire the right SEO agency.
+They will come in and make the right recommendations and changes, and you’ll often get results even faster than PPC.
+This is in the sense that they can take you from the fifth rank to third or from the third rank to number one.

 SEO with PPC > SEO vs PPC

-When you put those two together, now, that’s when you get something powerful.
-It shouldn’t be SEO versus PPC.
+When you put the two services together, now, that’s when you get something powerful.
+The thought process shouldn’t be SEO versus PPC.
 It should be SEO with PPC.

-If you can take your paid search, go into your search terms report, and find all the keywords that are generating the most opportunity, deals and revenue for your business, or turning into the most conversions, then you can take that exact data from the search term report, give that to your SEO team, and say, “We notice that people searching X convert far more than people searching Y, let’s change our title tags under each one.”
+If you can take your paid search, go into your search terms report, and find all keywords that generate the most opportunity, deals, and revenue for your business, then, you can take that exact data from the search term report, give that to your SEO team, and say, “We notice that people searching X convert far more than people searching Y. Let’s change our title tags under each one.”

 This is What You Should Do First

-There’s nothing worse, in my opinion than underpaying an agency because now you don’t know if AdWords doesn’t work or if you just hired the wrong vendor.
+There’s nothing worse, in my opinion than underpaying an agency.
+Why?
+Now you don’t know if Google Ads doesn’t work or if you hired the wrong vendor.
 That is not a position of power.

-If not, you’ve got a junior-level person spending 10 hours a month on your account, giving you boilerplate recommendations from a systematized process that’s not unique to your business.
-At the end of the day, you truly do get what you pay for.
-You need to ask yourself: “Does my budget fit better for SEO or PPC?
-For a $5000 budget or a $6000 budget, you’re going to get more from SEO than you will for PPC.”
+At the end of the day, you do get what you pay for.
+Ask yourself: “Does my budget fit better for SEO or PPC?
+For a $5,000 budget or a $6,000 budget, you’re going to get more from SEO than you will for PPC.”

 Look at Your Internal Resources

-We talked a little bit about the importance of budget when making a decision.
-The next is looking at your own internal resources for your team.
-You have to ask yourself, “Is my team where I’m currently at?” — The timeline is based on your team and what you can execute internally.
+Next, let’s look at your internal resources for your team.
+Ask yourself, “Is my team where I’m currently at?”
+The timeline is based on your team and what you can execute internally.

-Then, you could probably get results even faster from SEO than starting PPC for the first time.
+Then, you probably will get results faster from SEO than starting PPC for the first time.

 How Involved Do You Want To Be?

-Lastly, you have to ask yourself how involved do you want to be.
-If you’re working with us on SEO, there’s going to be more things we need from you than if you’re working with Directive Consulting on PPC.
+Lastly, you have to decide how involved you want to be.
+If you’re working with us on SEO, there’s going to be more things we need from you than if you’re working with us on PPC.

 When it comes to SEO, maybe you’re a large organization.
 We don’t have access to your CMS.
 Maybe you have your own content team and you want them to write everything.
 Maybe you need your developers to make all the changes, but they’re kind of busy working on the product.

-You see, there’s different bottlenecks there, so you have to ask yourself: “Are we going to have more bottlenecks on paid than we are on organic?”
+You see, there are different bottlenecks there, so you have to ask yourself: “Are we going to have more bottlenecks on paid than we are on organic?”

-Hopefully this video kind of walks you through the realities of each, and helps you make a better decision based on your own situation.
-As always, please like, share, or subscribe to our channel and have a great day!
+Hopefully, this video walks you through the realities of each and helps you make a better decision based on your own situation.